ChaoticHackingNetwork/hArch/README.md

-# Harch (Hackers Arch) - A Quick, simplistic Arch box
+# Harch (Hackers Arch) - A Quick, simplistic Arch box with a small amount of powerful tools, a badass lightwieght hacker OS!

 Updates 10/23/2020: